SS Île de France: Post-war career

 At first Île de France was used to ferry American and Canadian troops home.
 Then in April 1947, the ship returned to its builder's yard at Saint Nazaire for a two-year restoration.
 The outcome included the removal of its third "dummy" funnel and an upturn of the straight black hull to meet its upper forepeak, in keeping with the new style of the CGT's ships beginning with Normandie in 1935.
-These changes increased Ile de Frances gross tonnage to 44,356.
+These changes increased Île-de-Frances gross tonnage to 44,356.